Unique-GIT/front-end-projects/qr-code-component-main/README.md

 ### Continued development

 I wish to continue refining on dynamic positioning with respect to the window size , that hasn't been good for this project.
 Also , looking forward to learning more on positioning various elements on the screen via flexbox and grid and their varying usecases.
 The main goal is to host a site using React+Tailwind CSS .
+I also wish to learn a bit more about hosting websites.

 ### Useful resources